samgoldman/chess_analytics_blog/_drafts/1-eco-by-rating-timecontrol.md

 1. Above that rating, sample sizes get small.
 They get small before that too, but 3000 seemed like a natural cutoff initially.
 2. I sampled several games with ratings above 3000 and every one was played by players suspected of or suspended for rating manipulation.

-In hindsight, I should have place the cutoff at 2800 since that Lichess' own cutoff on their [rating distribution charts](https://lichess.org/stat/rating/distribution/rapid).
+In hindsight, I should have placed the cutoff at 2800 since that's Lichess' own cutoff on their [rating distribution charts](https://lichess.org/stat/rating/distribution/rapid).
 I'll do that in the future, but for now I'll leave it.

 ### Time Control